Abimbola-I/Food-Accessibility-in-Nigeria-in-2025/README.md

 <img width="1331" height="768" alt="Screenshot (239)" src="https://github.com/user-attachments/assets/add035b0-1af4-4b06-ae05-b93f79219cea" />

-* According to the responses, half of the respondents say the food situation has slightly worsened, with 26 people approving this out of the 53 respondents, while 2 respondents say it has been much better.
+* According to the responses, half of the respondents say the food situation has slightly worsened, with Twenty-Six(26) people approving this out of the 53 respondents, while Two(2) respondents say it has been much better.
-* According to the data gathered, the highest response, which was 40%, says that they spend at least 30,000 on food monthly, which is still much for respondents who were mostly students.
+* According to the data gathered, the highest response, which was 40%, says that they spend at least Thirty thousand(30,000) naira on food monthly, which is still much for respondents who were mostly students.
 * Out of the total respondents, only 9% of them eat three times daily, and 47% of the respondents eat variably, which means they might eat just once, twice, thrice, or more than thrice.
 * According to the responses, 62% suggest a major way to make food accessible is by regulating prices and reducing food inflation.